 NOTE: For best results, especially if you choose the "Extend" option, increase the screen resolution of the external device, as follows.
-Type control panel in the taskbar search box, select Control Panel, select Appearance and Personalization.
-Under Display, select Adjust screen resolution.
+Type control panel in the taskbar search box, select Control Panel, and then select Appearance and Personalization.
+Under Display, select Adjust resolution or Make text and other items larger or smaller.